 Jungle Drive – Mukteshwar, Uttarakhand

-We were staying at Suktal village on the other side of the Jungle on Mukteshwar-Almora Road.
-We had the option to either go through the Mukteshwar Town or through a jungle.
+We were staying at Suktal village on the other side of the jungle on Almora Road.
+We had the option to either go through the town or through a jungle.
 Obviously chose to go through the jungle.
 At a Forest Check Post, we had to enter our details in a register.
 We were strictly told not to get off the vehicle or walk on the roads, till we register our exit at the next check post about 10 km away.

 The jungle drive in parts was surreal – especially since March was the season of Rhododendrons.
 The thick green Deodar trees were punctuated by the blood red Rhododendrons.
 At places. the narrow road was surrounded by the bent branches of trees and I wondered if they are trying to welcome us with a kiss.
 At some points, the forest wore a mystery – as if it is provoking me to get out and find some stories.